 I recommend starting your blog today, rather than waiting around for the “right” time.
 The right time IS today, because you can steadily grow your audience part-time while still working a your full-time job.

-10. Blogging is a lot of fun
+10. Being a blogger is a lot of fun

 Ok ok… I know that I’ve talked about how blogging for profit takes time and it can be a lot of work.
 However at the end of the day, it’s 100% worth the effort you put into your blog, because blogging is A LOT of fun!